 Call for Papers Submission Guidelines

-Join us as a speaker at the Scrum Alliance Global Scrum Gathering® 2025, taking place in Munich, Germany, from May 4–7, 2025.
-This in-person event offers a vibrant blend of learning and networking opportunities.
+Join us as a speaker at the Scrum Alliance Global Scrum Gathering® 2026, taking place in Vancouver, Canada, from May 3–6, 2026.
+This in-person event offers a vibrant blend of learning, networking, and local experiences.

 We invite you to join us in this beautiful city to share your ideas and expertise by submitting a session proposal that will inspire, connect, and educate our community!